Woman in hoodie with headphones on stares off into the distance.

 2. CVV numbers add an extra layer of security for your credit card.

-If you ever use your credit card to make an online purchase, use your card to make payments over the phone, or otherwise have to provide your card number for a transaction without tapping or swiping the physical card, you’ve probably encountered the term “CVV.”
+If you ever use your credit card to make an online purchase, make payments over the phone, or otherwise have to provide your credit card details for a transaction without tapping or swiping the magnetic strip, you’ve probably been asked to input a “CVV”.
 If you’ve wondered what the meaning of CVV is, how to find the CVV, or why you have to provide it, you’re not alone.

 What is CVV?